 Day Five: Principles of Teamwork, Class Projects

-When the going gets tough, I get it.
-The students are, after all, only human and they are embarking on an often difficult path – becoming physicians in a small and determined profession.
+I get it.
+The students are, after all, only human.
 Some come from privilege, some from seriously difficult backgrounds, and they are every one of them beginning an expensive and challenging program that will consume most of their time and energy for the next several years.
 When they graduate, they’ll be responsible for making potentially life and death decisions with their patients.
 It’s enough to give just about anyone a bit of the jitters.

 But the program is a great one, I’ve designed the class to provide the best foundation I can for all that is to come, and my hope for this class is that they pull on me to give them every thing I’ve got, and don’t waste their time or mine on foolish resistance to the common courtesies I require for passing.
 I know that if they take me up on my challenge, and commit themselves to making the most of the time we have together, no excuses, the class will reverberate into their futures for a long time to come.